stone12de/Disaster-Response-Pipeline-Project/README.md

   - DisasterResponse.db # database to save clean data to
 - models
   - train_classifier.py # machine learning pipeline
-  - classifier.joblib # saved model
+  - classifier.joblib # saved model (too large to send to github, but will be created by "train_classifier.py")